 Belief perseverance is the persistence of one's selection process and investment strategies even when such strategies are failing or are suboptimal, causing the investors to ignore new information that may contradict one's decisions.

 Loss aversion is the propensity for people to avoid losses even for possible gains.
 Hence, people often hang onto losing stocks longer than they should, since selling would actualize the loss; otherwise, it is still just a "paper loss".
 Loss aversion is related to the marginal utility of money, where the 1st dollars are more valuable than additional dollars.
-For instance, most investors would avoid an investment where there was a 50% chance of either earning $50,000 on a $100,000 investment, or an equal chance of losing the same amount, because the $50,000 lost would have greater marginal utility, and therefore be more valuable to the investor, than the $50,000 potentially gained.
+For instance, most investors would avoid an investment where there was a 50% chance of either earning $50,000 on a $100,000 investment, or an equal chance of losing the same amount, because the $50,000 lost would have greater marginal utility, and, therefore, would have greater value to the investor, than the $50,000 potentially gained.

-Misinformation and thinking errors probably account for most market inefficiencies, since no one knows everything and, even if they did, they may not make the best decisions based on that information.
+Misinformation and decision-making errors probably account for most market inefficiencies, since no one knows everything and, even if they did, they may not make the best decisions based on that information.

 Forecasting errors are a typical example, since even stock analysts are frequently wrong about future earnings and prospects for the companies that they cover.

 Representativeness is the extrapolation of future results based on a limited set of observations or facts; hence, this is sometimes known as small sample neglect.
-This is best illustrated by investors seeking a fund in which to invest, and basing their decision on the fund's most recent performance rather than covering a longer duration, especially during bear markets.
+This is best illustrated by investors seeking a fund in which to invest, basing their decision on the fund's most recent performance rather than covering a longer duration that also included bear markets.
 Often, this is the result of the lack of due diligence, where the investor relies on brochures or other advertising materials put out by the company or fund instead of doing independent research.

 Narrow framing is the evaluation of too few factors that may affect an investment.
 For instance, an investor may buy a security because of its past performance without considering economic factors that may be changing that could change the performance of the security.
-Mental accounting is a specific kind of narrow framing in which different investments are mentally segregated, applying different criteria and due diligence to different investments where the different consideration may be unwarranted.
+Mental accounting is a specific kind of narrow framing in which different investments are mentally segregated, applying different criteria and due diligence to each account, where the different treatment may be unwarranted.
 For example, treating separate investments as if they were the only investment rather than as part of one's portfolio.

-Biased information gathering and thinking is the distortion of personal bias on facts and thinking to conform with one's current opinions or actions.
+Biased decision-making and information-gathering is the distortion of personal bias on facts and thinking to conform with one's current opinions or actions.

 Limits to Arbitrage